 The on-site assessment visit was conducted on 27-28 November 2018.

-On November 27, 2018 the assessment took place at Escola Senai Antonio Souza Noschese facilities where the practical assessment will be performed and on November 28, 2018 at UL do Brasil Certificaçõesn.
+On November 27, 2018 the assessment took place at Escola Senai Antonio Souza Noschese facilities where the practical assessment will be performed and on November 28, 2018 at UL do Brasil Certificações.

 The site assessment covered both the requirements for surveillance and a scope extension application to add the following Units